kirintwn/node-ts-starter/README.md

 # Boilerplate

-The Boilerplate is a professional backend template for building fast, robust, and adaptable TypeScript Application.
+The Boilerplate is a professional backend template for building fast, robust, and adaptable TypeScript application.

 ## Quick start